rknightuk/robblewis.me-jekyll/_drafts/2015-11-02-third-party-apple-watch-bands.md

 excerpt: "A review of some third-party replicas of Apple's wacth bands"
 ---

 When I first saw the [Hermès Cuff for Apple Watch](http://www.apple.com/pr/library/2015/09/09Apple-and-Herm-s-Unveil-the-Apple-Watch-Herm-s-Collection.html) I thought it looked like a great wacth band but also knew that there was no way I was going to pay upwards of a thousand pounds for one.
 So I kept an eye on eBay, looking for third party manufacturers making similar bands.
 These became available for purchase about a month after the announcement so I decided to order one.
-The seller also had some other copies of Apples bands and I ordered a blue sport band, and a black Milanese loop as well as a pair of black adaptors to better match my space grey sport watch.
+The seller also had some other copies of Apple's bands and I ordered a blue sport band, a black Milanese loop, as well as a pair of black adaptors to better match my space grey sport watch.

 ### Leather Cuff (£20)